Why study this course

 In small groups, Year 2 students will prepare poster presentations based on their first SSC experience project.
 Year 5 students will “judge” the posters and give feedback to academics.

 This SSC will enable you to gain experience of attending and presenting at a scientific/medical conference and provide a significant opportunity for interaction with older peers as they embark on the next stage of their academic and clinical careers.

-The year is divided into five main sets of learning opportunities:
+The year is divided into a wide range of learning opportunities:

-- Three clinical placements across Welsh hospitals, with bookend weeks at the Heath Park Campus in Cardiff;
+- Three clinical placements across Welsh hospitals and primary care, with bookend weeks at the Heath Park Campus in Cardiff;

 - Applied Clinical Sciences taught all year in Cardiff;